pdmosses/hyperlinked-twins/docs/browsing.md

 as in Spoofax when using a light theme.

 Spoofax automatically inverts the lightness of the colours when Eclipse is using a dark theme.
-This feature has now been implemented on the hyperlinked twins, with a toggle for switching between light and dark mode.
+This feature has been implemented also on the hyperlinked twins, with a toggle for switching between the light and dark theme.[^3]

+[^3]: The dark theme is currently implemented by a transformation in CSS,
+    and the resulting colours may differ from those shown in Eclipse.